GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 excerpt: After the first one it gets surprisingly easy, as a matter of fact it's easier to find a reason to quit than to go on and if you're not careful it turns into a dark pattern real fast.
-introduction: 'The anatomy of a DNF (Did Not Finish) is mor intricate than one thinks.
+introduction: 'The anatomy of a DNF (Did Not Finish) is more intricate than one thinks.
   It can affect whole careers if one is not careful and it does so almost unseeingly. '
 image:
   feature: ''